mizuno-group/MolKAN/README.md

 # MolKAN
 a repository for MolKAN
-- Deep Learning models with Kolmogorov-Arnold networks (KAN) architecture for molecular representation learning and property prediction
+- Deep Learning models with Kolmogorov-Arnold Networks (KAN) architecture for molecular representation learning and property prediction

 # Note
 This repository is under construction and will be officially released by [Mizuno group](https://github.com/mizuno-group).